dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 What if we wanted our Schoenberg data to contain geolocational data for the auction houses that sold some of the manuscripts?
 That metadata could potentially fuel a discovery layer to see where most of the manuscripts were sold.

-1. First, [download this Refine project](https://github.com/DLFMetadataAssessment/DLFMetadataQAWorkshop17/blob/master/OR-Data/Auction-Houses.openrefine.tar.gz?raw=true), which contains some of the addresses of auction houses found in our Schoenberg data.
+1. First, download *Auction-Houses.openrefine.tar.gz* from the OR data folder, which contains some of the addresses of auction houses found in our Schoenberg data.
 2. Open a new browser tab and navigate to http://127.0.0.1:3333/, which will open a new Refine window.
 Click the lefthand **Import Project** tab and open *Auction-Houses.openrefine.tar.gz*.
 You should be looking at a previously worked on Refine project with two columns: *Company* and *Address*.
 3. On the dropdown for *Address*, select **Add Column** > **Add column by fetching URLs**.
 Name this new column *JSON*.
 4. Run this GREL expression: `"https://maps.googleapis.com/maps/api/geocode/json?address=" + escape(value,"url")`